-It’s been a year since You Need a Budget switched to a web based, subscription model for their software.
+It’s been almost two years since You Need a Budget switched to a web based, subscription model for their software.
 When I first tried the new version in January 2016, there were significant gaps in features that prevented me from switching.

-Now that YNAB’s had a year to evolve, it’s time to take a second look.
+Now that YNAB’s had a couple years to evolve, it’s time to take a second look.

 So here’s a review comparing YNAB to the old YNAB.
 For this review, YNAB means the web based, subscription version and YNAB 4 refers to the old, downloadable version.